jaganmn/misc/R_enable_openmp/README.md

-# Enabling OpenMP support on Apple silicon for R package installation
+# Installing R packaged with OpenMP support on Apple silicon

-CRAN is now releasing prebuilt native R binaries for Apple silicon, [here](https://cran.r-project.org/bin/macosx/), eliminating the need to build R from sources.
-These instructions are intended for Apple silicon users with a native build of R, looking to enable OpenMP support when installing from sources R packages that rely on compiled C or C++ code.
+CRAN is now releasing prebuilt native R binaries for Apple silicon, [here](https://cran.r-project.org/bin/macosx/), eliminating the need to build R from sources to obtain a native build.
+These instructions are intended for Apple silicon users with a native build of R, looking to enable OpenMP support when installing from sources R packages that depend on compiled C or C++ code.
 They are based on a careful reading of [R-admin](https://cran.r-project.org/doc/manuals/r-release/R-admin.html), but may become out of date at any time and come with no warranty!